VaidehaSathe/SoftwareEngineeringProject2025/README.md

 ```
 Generate recommendations based on your query
 ```
-project-recommender all "Your query goes here"
+project-recommender all --query "Your query goes here"
 ```

 ## Example Usage
 ```
 project-recommender load /home/project-folder/
-project-recommender all "I want to learn about machine learning methods for collective cell movement.
+project-recommender all --query "I want to learn about machine learning methods for collective cell movement.
 I would like to work with industry, and I want to use mathematical modelling in my research."

 # output
 project-title supervisors department  score